 The Ethiopian Calendar

-Believe it or not, the calendar we’re familiar with in North America – the Gregorian Calendar – is not universal!
-Ethiopia’s calendar, with roots in the Coptic or Alexandrian calendar, is a little different.
-Like the Gregorian, the Ethiopian calendar year has 365 days, but is instead divided into thirteen months.
-The first twelve months have exactly 30 days, while the thirteenth month makes up the remaining five days (or six days in a leap year, which is every four years).
-The Ethiopian New Year begins during our month of September and, due to an alternate calculation of the date of the Annunciation of Mary and birth of Christ, is dated nearly eight years behind ours!
+Ethiopia’s calendar, with roots in the Coptic or Alexandrian calendar, is a little different than the calendar we’re familiar with in North America – known as the Gregorian Calendar.
+The Ethiopian calendar year has 365 days, but is divided into thirteen months instead of twelve.
+The first twelve months have exactly 30 days, while the thirteenth month makes up the remaining five days (or six days in a leap year).
+The Ethiopian New Year begins during our month of September and, due to an alternate calculation of the dates of the Annunciation of Mary and birth of Christ, is dated nearly eight years behind ours!